cis-projects/swen90007_course_notes/workshops/workshop_3.md

 </html>
 ```

-JSPs require a compatible web server to interpret them, generate HTML and then serve it as a response, they integrate seamlessly with the Jakarta Servlet API, the following servlet implementation serves the user details page above.
+JSPs require a compatible web server to interpret them, generate HTML, and then serve that HTML as a response; thankfully the Jakarta Servlet API provides us all we need to direct the web server to construct a response using JSP.
+The following servlet implementation serves the user details page above, it instructs the web server to respond with HTML generated by `userDetail.jsp`, it also sets any dynamic data (such as the `user` attribute) that the JSP requires.

 ```java
 @WebServlet(name = "all-users-servlet", value = "/users")